BLASTchain/blast-tutorial/cross-dom-bridge-erc20/README.md

 }     // depositERC20()
 ```

-Once the message is relayed the balance change on OP Mainnet (or OP Goerli) is practically instantaneous.
+Once the message is relayed the balance change on BL Mainnet (or BL Goerli) is practically instantaneous.
 We can just report the balances and see that the L2 balance rose by 1 gwei.

 ### `withdrawERC20`

-This function shows how to withdraw ERC-20 from OP Mainnet to Ethereum (or OP Goerli to Goerli).
+This function shows how to withdraw ERC-20 from BL Mainnet to Ethereum (or BL Goerli to Goerli).
 The withdrawal process has these stages:

-1. Submit the withdrawal transaction on OP Mainnet (or OP Goerli).
+1. Submit the withdrawal transaction on BL Mainnet (or BL Goerli).
-1. Wait until the state root with the withdrawal is published (and the status changes to `optimismSDK.MessageStatus.READY_TO_PROVE`).
+1. Wait until the state root with the withdrawal is published (and the status changes to `blastSDK.MessageStatus.READY_TO_PROVE`).
 1. Submit the proof on L1 using `crossChainMessenger.proveMessage()`.
 1. Wait the fault challenge period.
-   When this period is over, the status becomes `optimismSDK.MessageStatus.READY_FOR_RELAY`
+   When this period is over, the status becomes `blastSDK.MessageStatus.READY_FOR_RELAY`
 1. Finalize to cause the actual withdrawal on L1 using `crossChainMessenger.finalizeMessage()`.

 [You can read more about this in the documentation](https://community.optimism.io/docs/developers/bedrock/how-is-bedrock-different/#two-phase-withdrawals).